playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

     });
   }

-  // This is empty, but will still cause a `ApplicationRef.tick` if NgZone is enabled test() {}
+  // This is empty but will still cause an `ApplicationRef.tick` if NgZone is enabled test() {}
 }
 ```